mary435/cardiovascular_diseases_risk_model/README.md

 ## From bentoml model to Docker image
-Open your docker and run this command in the same folder that we used for the project:  ```bentoml build ``` As a result will receibe a message like this:
+Open your docker and run this command in the same folder and environ that we used for the project:  ```bentoml build ``` As a result will receibe a message like this:
 ```
 (cardio_project) Marilinas-MacBook-Air:cardio_project marilinaorihuela$ bentoml build